hemant717556/tictactoewithAI/README.md

 # tictactoewithAI

-This application implements the board game TicTacToe with modifications to the classic 3x3 board with just 2 players.
+This application implements the board game TicTacToe for 3 players with modifications to the classic 3x3 board.
-This app provides the users with the flexibility of deciding the size of the board and selects the player turns randomly instead of going in a particular order.
+This application provides the users with the flexibility of deciding the size of the board and selects the player turns randomly instead of going in a particular order and the player's turn is randomized.

-## How to run:
-Ensure that you have Python 3.0 or higher installed on your device(necessary for using matplotlib).
-Use cd <file directory> to change the directory to where your file is stored.

-## Libraries Used:
+## Dependency
+>Python3
->Numpy Library
+>Numpy

-## Installing Libraries(Use Python v3 or higher):
-sudo apt install python3
-pip install numpy

-## Build and run the app:
-python tictactoe.py

 ## Demo:
 (base) ➜  AI python tictactoe.py